Skip to Content

 City of Toronto

-Travelling to the City of Toronto is easy with YRT.
+Travelling to and from the City of Toronto is easy with YRT.
 YRT services six subway stations where you can connect to the TTC subway to travel to Toronto.
-TTC fare is required on the subway.

 You can also take YRT to a GO Station and take GO Transit to Toronto.
 With Ride to GO, the YRT portion of your trip is free when you use a PRESTO card.